MV Isle of Cumbrae

 MV Isle of Cumbrae (Eilean Chumraigh) is a Caledonian Maritime Assets Limited ro-ro car ferry, built in 1976 and operated by Caledonian MacBrayne.
 For ten years she was at Largs and operated the Loch Fyne crossing from 1999 to 2014.
 She was replaced by the MV Lochinvar in 2014, a new diesel-electric hybrid ferry capable of holding 23 cars and 150 passengers.
 She returned to Tarbert in 2016 after MV Lochinvar was moved to the Mallaig - Armadale station.
-She is now the oldest vessel in the Calmac fleet.
+As of 2025, she is the oldest vessel in the CalMac fleet.

 History

 Isle of Cumbrae was built in 1976 by Ailsa Shipbuilding Company of Troon.
 A crew mess room was added aft of the passenger saloon in early 1994, with the upper deck extended over it.
 In early 2002, she was re-engined with Scania diesels.

 Layout

 Isle of Cumbrae's design is a scaled-down version of the Skye ferries MV Kyleakin and MV Lochalsh.
 She has three lanes on her car deck, with ramps at either end which fold in two sections, like those on the Island Class ferries.
 Passenger accommodation is down the starboard side, with a small wheelhouse above.

 Voith Schneider units at diagonally opposite corners of her hull provide propulsion.